 - Fiorano Tools Interface

-The figure below depicts the interaction between different entities of the platform in carrying out their respective functionalities.
+Figure 1 illustrates how different entities of the platform interact with each other in carrying out their respective functionalities.

 Figure 1: The Fiorano System Architecture